Alternative education: Japan

-Japanese education is a nationwide, standardized system under the Ministry of Education.
-The only alternative options have been accredited, private schools with more freedom of curricula (including textbook choice; public schools are limited to government-approved textbooks), teaching methods and hiring guidelines.
+Japanese education is a nationwide, standardised system under the Ministry of Education.
+The only alternatives are accredited private schools with more freedom in curricula (including textbook choice; public schools are limited to government-approved textbooks), teaching methods, and hiring guidelines.
 Nearly all private schools require a competitive entrance examination and charge tuition, with few scholarships available.
-Interest in alternative education was sparked during the 1980s by student violence and bullying, school refusal, social anxiety disorder and, in the worst cases, suicide; the desire to enable young people to keep up with a globalized economy is an additional impetus.
+Interest in alternative education was sparked during the 1980s by student violence and bullying, school refusal, social anxiety disorder and, in the worst cases, suicide; the desire to enable young people to keep up with a globalised economy is an additional impetus.

-A free school is a non-profit group (or independent school) which specializes in the care and education of children who refuse to attend standard schools.
+A free school is a non-profit group (or independent school) which specialises in the care and education of children who refuse to attend standard schools.
 The first democratic school was founded in 1985 as a shelter for children avoiding the school environment, and a number of other such schools have been established.
 In 1987 the first of seven Waldorf schools in Japan was founded, and other alternatives include a growing homeschooling movement.

 In 1992 Dr Shinichiro Hori, formerly Professor of Education at Osaka City University, founded the first, Kinokuni Children's Village in Wakayama Prefecture, of several alternative, democratic schools.
 In all he created six schools in Fukui prefecture, Kitakyushu, and Yamanashi prefecture.
 As friend and Japanese translator of A.S.
 Neill his work has been inspired by Summerhill School.

 In 2003 Japan introduced Special Zones for Structural Reform (構造改革特別区域), based on China's Special Economic Zone policy, which enable the opening of government-accredited schools providing alternative education.
 Two years later, the first such school was founded.

 Despite the schools' high tuition, some parents send their children to international schools to acquire fluency in a foreign language (usually English).
 Although international schools are not certified by the Japanese government, many are approved by their native country (the U.S., Canada, Germany, France, Korea and China) and some offer an International Baccalaureate program.